3mdeb/-hardware-presale-validation/docs/sd-wire-test-cases.md

 bmaptool: info: copying time: 1m 34.2s, copying speed 11.1 MiB/sec
 ```

-## SDWire_005 SDWire connects to the DUT
+## SDWire_005 SDWire connecting to the Device Under Test

 **Test description**

-This test aims to verify that the connected SDWire can be connected to the DUT.
+This test aims to verify that the connecting to the DUT procedure for the
+SDWire works correctly and, after the procedure, the test device is not
+manageable from the TS.

 **Test setup**